-Correct Alignment

-Rotors have one set of arms in between two half-moon yokes in home position.
-Arms are meshed with stationary arms on the barriers (unlike a single full height).

-Incorrect Alignment

-Rotors should NOT have two sets of arms pointing to the outsides of the half-moon yokes, with one set of arms meshed together with the other rotor.

-CRITICAL INSTALLATION STEP: Place rotors onto bearings and align them so that there is one set of arms pointing to the center of the half-moon shaped yokes, meshed together with the arms of the stationary barriers (unlike single full height turnstiles).

-Failure to properly align the rotors can cause inconsistent operation and the possibility to become trapped within the turnstile in some scenarios.
-If the rotors were installed incorrectly, the solution is to fix the rotor alignments.
-Do not adjust access control or logic controller settings to accommodate the improper alignments.

-Simply remove the four carriage bolts holding each of the 6500 Series Control Heads to the mainframe, pull up on the control heads to remove them as assemblies, spin the rotors to the correct position, then reinstall the control heads into the mainframe.
-The reinstall the control head into the mainframe.

-- 17.)
+17.)
 Mount the two control heads to the mainframe using the provided 3/8-16 carriage bolts.
 Unless equipped with key overrides, it does not matter if the springs are pointed to the left or the right.
-Be aware that the control heads may be configured differently from each other, refer to the labels on the control head boxes for illustrations on how each control head has been configured. - 18.)
-If required, refer to the wiring diagram & legend on pages 27 28 for connecting access control to the turnstile. - 19.)
-Refer to the hydraulic shock information on page 25 to properly adjust the rotor's rotation.
+Be aware that the control heads may be configured differently from each other, refer to the labels on the control head boxes for illustrations on how each control head has been configured.

+18.)
+If required, refer to the wiring diagram & legend for connecting access control to the turnstile.

+19.)
+Refer to the hydraulic shock information to properly adjust the rotor's rotation.
 Ideally, the rotor should rotate to the home position, but do so without slamming.
-This prevents wear and tear on the control head assembly. - 20.)
+This prevents wear and tear on the control head assembly.

+20.)
 Using a grease gun, fill the roller bearing grease cavities by utilizing the grease fittings located about 3/4" from the bottom of the rotors.
-In the factory, we use Mobil Mobilgrease XHP 222 Special with Lithium Thickener, but a simple white lithium or similar grease is suitable. - 21.)
-Tighten the 3x set screws at the top of each rotor.
-These are designed to eliminate play between cam shaft of control heads and rotors.
+In the factory, we use Mobil Mobilgrease XHP 222 Special with Lithium Thickener, but a simple white lithium or similar grease is suitable.

-- 22.)
-If electronically controlled, test the turnstile with the testing procedures laid out on page 31. - 23.)
-Once functioning correctly, reinstall the cover on the top of the unit.
+21.)
+Test the turnstile to ensure it is functioning properly, reinstall the cover on the top of the unit once satisfied, and keep this book for future reference.

-Please keep this book for future reference.
-If an installation is done by an outside installer or construction company, please pass it along to the end user.
-This book is required for maintenance, troubleshooting & repairs.